openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 .. [#role] In fact, studies of the traits of effective maintainers have
-       highlighted that non-technical aspects of the role are often more highly valued by community members 2021 IEEE/ACM 43rd International Conference on Software Engineering (ICSE) `What Makes a Great Maintainer of Open Source Projects?
+       highlighted that non-technical aspects of the role are often more highly valued by community members.
+See `What Makes a Great Maintainer of Open Source Projects?
        <https://www.computer.org/csdl/proceedings-article/icse/2021/029600a982/1sEXoQoeO0E>`_
+       (2021 IEEE/ACM 43rd International Conference on Software
+       Engineering (ICSE)).

 .. [#lazy_concensus] Lazy concensus is a process by which decisions
        are approved unless there are objections.
 It is sometimes